Accounting, Business & Law

 such as marketing or specialise in the finance sector.

 Law can be a particularly competitive sector to work in, demanding a high level of commitment but also offering a rewarding career.
 You could work for a private firm of solicitors or within the legal department of a large organisation like the Government.
+Alternatively, if you choose to study Accounting, you could achieve a nationally-recognised qualification from the UK’s leading body for Accountancy, AAT.

 Key Employability Skills